ml-energy/amdsmi/README.md

 Community-maintained Python bindings for [AMDSMI](https://github.com/ROCm/amdsmi).

+Whenever a new [release](https://github.com/ROCm/amdsmi/releases) is published to the official AMDSMI repository, we run a simple script to checkout the `py-interface` directory of the tag and push it to this repository and PyPI.
-For the source code and API documentation, please see [`py-interface/README.md`](/py-interface).
+For the source code and API documentation, please see [`py-interface`](/py-interface).

-> [!IMPORTANT]
+> [!NOTE]
 > At this time, there are no official Python bindings for AMDSMI on PyPI.
 Rather, bindings are distributed together with ROCm, which complicates dependency management and installation.
 Thus, we created this community-maintained binding package.
 >
 > When AMD intends to officially maintain the `amdsmi` package on PyPI, we are happy to transfer ownership.
-Please contact the current maintainers Parth Raut <praut@umich.edu> and Jae-Won Chung <jwnchung@umich.edu>.
+Please contact the current maintainers Parth Raut (<praut@umich.edu>) and Jae-Won Chung (<jwnchung@umich.edu>).

 ## 🚀 Installation